wilsonism/geo509/site-analysis/README.md

 You also need to explore some aspects of northeast Lexington using data from the US Census.
 [Read more](https://www.census.gov/content/dam/Census/library/publications/2018/acs/acs_general_handbook_2018_ch01.pdf) about the difference between the American Community Survey and the Decennial Census.
 You'll then need to do some work using GIS:

-  1. Use the [Lexington Data Hub](https://data-lfucg.hub.arcgis.com/search) to download spatial data for your basemap of Lexington (including revised census geometries for 2020.
+  1. Use the [Lexington Data Hub](https://data-lfucg.hub.arcgis.com/search) to download spatial data for your basemap of Lexington (including revised census geometries).
   2. Use [Data.Census.Gov](http://data.census.gov) to download census tabular data (as CSV) for Lexington based on a theme of interest (housing, employment, income, race and ethnicity, transportation, veteran status, etc.).
 You may want to explore census data first using [Social Explorer](https://www.socialexplorer.com/).
   3. Perform a table join to connect the tabular data with your census geometries.
   4. Create a few choropleth maps showing aspects of this data.